-All properties and/or land subject to a Bushfire Management Plan, Emergency Management Plan, or an approved Bushfire Attack Level assessment (BAJ), as a result of subdivision, development application or a City approved treatment plan, must comply with the listed requirements in their emitrety.
-Compliance with any additional plans does not constitute compliance with this North Compliance with the North Compliance with this North Compliance with the North Compliance
+Approved in earlierth rank and a subject to a Bushfire Management Plan, Emergency Management Plan, or an approved Bushfire Attack Level assessment (BAL), as a result of subvision, development application or a City approved treatment plan, must comply with the listed requirements in their entirety.
+Compliance with any additional plans does not constitute compliance with this voice.